-Eileen Hall, a long-time coach whose charges lay claim to most of the Saint Michael's school records, returns for her eighth season as head coach of the men's and women's swimming & diving programs in 2017-18.
+Eileen Hall, a long-time coach whose charges lay claim to most of the Saint Michael's school records, returns for her ninth season as head coach of the men's and women's swimming & diving programs in 2018-19.

 The 2016-17 school year ended in historic fashion, as Lindsay McNall '17 became the first Saint Michael's swimmer to qualify for an NCAA Championship, ultimately claiming an All-America finish in the 100-yard backstroke and single-handedly lifting the Purple Knights to a 40th-place team showing, the first team finish ever for Saint Michael's at the national meet.